geek-cookbook/geek-cookbook/manuscript/docker-swarm/traefik-forward-auth/google.md

 ---
 title: SSO with traefik forward auth with Google Oauth2
-description: Using Traefik Forward Auth, you can selectively apply SSO to your Docker services, using Google Oauth2 as your authentication backend!
+description: Using Traefik Forward Auth, you can selectively apply SSO to your Docker services, using Google Oauth2 / OIDC as your authentication backend!
 ---
 # Traefik Forward Auth using Google Oauth2 for SSO